 “Before Brown,” she said, “many fought to keep us out of good schools.
 Today many fight to keep us trapped in bad schools.”

 Another panelist, Heather Prigg, a Washington Scholarship Fund recipient, discussed how school choice has influenced her education.
 Huffman, when describing the work of Hispanic CREO, also told how school choice had changed her life.

 “I stand before you as a product of school choice, as the first generation in my family raised in the U.S. and the first person in my family to go to college,” she said.

 George A. Clowes is managing editor of School Reform News.
-This article is excerpted from the July 2004 issue.
+His email address is [email protected].